learn-co-students/nyc04-seng-ft-071320/07-intro-to-oo-in-ruby/Readme.md

 ## Housekeeping:
 - Roadmap document: expectations, labs, self-check, rubric
 - Lectures divided in two
+- Overwhelmed with the labs?
+Be fully present in the lectures
-- Recording
+- Recordings
 - Lecture Code: clone the [class repo](https://github.com/learn-co-students/nyc04-seng-ft-071320)!
-- Breaks: mid-lecture
 - Patricipation: this is an interactive class
 - Do not code along
+- Breaks: mid-lecture
 - Questions:
     - Ask lecture-related questions in zoom chat or raise your hands when I open time for qs
     - Ask lab-related questions in Slack